Data Centers in Nanjing

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a major feature of Nanjing's ecosystem.
-Most traffic exchange occurs privately between carriers or is routed through national IXPs in Beijing and Shanghai.
+Internet Exchange Points (IXPs) Public peering is not a significant feature of the Nanjing market.
+The majority of traffic exchange occurs privately between carriers or is routed through national exchanges located in major hubs like Beijing, Shanghai, and Guangzhou.

 Power Analysis

-Average Cost Of Power Industrial power is priced at approximately US$0.08/kWh as of Q2 2025.
-This competitive rate significantly reduces the total cost of ownership for compute-heavy infrastructure.
+Average Cost Of Power The industrial electricity rate in Nanjing is approximately US$0.08/kWh, as of Q2 2025.
+This competitive power cost, combined with a stable grid, makes it an attractive location for workloads that are power-intensive but do not require the interconnection density of a Tier 1 market.
 The national energy mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).

 Market Access, Business & Tax Climate